 Wesley prepares you to go home with your new baby throughout your hospital stay.
-In addition to information from your nurse and doctor, the Newborn Channel is available on the hospital television.
 Before you and your baby go home, orders from your doctor and your baby’s doctor are needed.
 Your baby will need a blood test required by the state that screens for certain conditions, including phenylkentonuria (PKU), hypothyroidism, galactosemia and hemoglobinopathies.

 Other things that need to be completed before you leave: